-The Central Office and over 1/3 of Atlanta Area meetings are temporarily closed during the pandemic.
-We will do our best to keep this page up to date with the latest closures, information about the 150+ local meetings which have gone virtual, etc.
+The Central Office is only for contactless delivery only.
+Many of Atlanta Area meetings are temporarily closed due to the pandemic, but most of them are meeting virtually in the interim.
+We will do our best to keep this page up to date with the latest closures, information about the 200+ local meetings which have gone virtual, etc.

 GSO also has a page on their site dedicated to COVID-19 updates.
 In particular, a number of groups have reached out to GSO for guidance on how to respond to COVID-19.
 If you are a group representative, you are encouraged to read the GSO’s response to such inquiries and share with your group.

 We are receiving an overwhelming number of calls asking for meeting closure information and other updates related to the COVID-19 Pandemic.
 Instead of calling the Central Office for this information, please check this page, and spread the word to others to do the same.